__ __ _ __ __

 The Architecture Design given above explains the high-level design of ModMan.
 Given below is a quick overview of each component.

-Modman is the main class of the application, and handles the app launch, initializing the appropriate classes to be used.
+Modman is the main class of the application, and handles the app launch,

 The rest of the app consists of four components: